michyprima/FanCtrl/README.md

 The fans will stop under 42 °C, run at 50% over 45 °C (30 seconds cooldown) and go full speed over 65 °C (5 seconds cooldown).
 You can customize this in `FanCtrl.cs`.
 My goal was to keep my keyboard cool (I've got fairy fingers) without having to deal with SpeedFan.

+### Monitoring
+FanCtrl now includes FanCtrlTray, which shows your current temperature and fan speed level in your tray.
+Icon border colors are green (0%), white (50%) and red (100%).

 # Installation

 ### Enable cross-signed drivers.